PIF-Community-Hub/Memetility-White-Paper/README.md

 For more detailed information, please refer to the [Memetility White Paper](./Memetility_White_Paper.pdf).

-This project is licensed under the terms of the MIT license.
+The white paper is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 See the [LICENSE](./LICENSE) file for details.

 ---